Ran Takahashi

-is a Japanese volleyball player and an Olympian.
-He currently plays as an Outside Hitter for Japan men's national volleyball team and Suntory Sunbirds, and previously for Pallavolo Padova and Vero Volley Monza in the Italian Volleyball League, as well as Nippon Sport Science University at collegiate level.
+is a Japanese volleyball player who currently plays as an outside hitter for PlusLiga club LKPS Lublin and the Japan national team.

+He previously played for Suntory Sunbirds in Japan's SV.League, Pallavolo Padova and Vero Volley Monza in the Italian Volleyball League, as well as Nippon Sport Science University at collegiate level.

 Biography

 Ran Takahashi was born on 2 September 2001 in Kyoto Prefecture, Japan.
 His mother is Japanese of part British and German descent, and his father is Japanese.
 Ran has one brother, Rui, who is one and a half year older, and one younger sister, Riri.
 He started playing volleyball following the footsteps of his brother.
 His sister also plays volleyball.

 Career

-Elementary school years
+Elementary School Years

 Ran started playing volleyball in his second grade of elementary school for the school's team.

-High school years
+High School Years

 Ran played for Kyoto Municipal Hachigaoka Junior High School.
 Because of his height, in the first grade, he was mainly used as a Libero.

 Afterward, he attended Higashiyama High School, and he was in the starting line up in high school since his first year and served as an ace and captain of his team by the third year.
-He led his team to the top 4 of the "Inter-High School Sports Festival."
-Furthermore, his team won the "National Sports Festival" of Japan as well as the winter 2020 All Japan High School Volleyball Championships, also known as "Haruko."
-In addition, he received the "Most valuable player" award at the end of the competition.
+He led his team to the Top 4 of the National High School Sports Championship, also known as "Inter-High".
+His team also won the 2019 National Sports Festival (Kokutai) of Japan, as well as the 2020 All Japan High School Volleyball Championship, also known as "Haruko."
+In addition, he received the "Most Valuable Player" award at the end of the competition.

 He has no under category experience at all, but he was immediately elected as a senior representative in February 2020 while he was still in the 3rd grade of high school.